 3. Perspectives

 Published information and field studies indicate that rates of mycelium development of some Heterobasidion isolates, both in pure culture and from roots in the forest (secondary infections), can be comparable to mycelium development by isolates of P. gigantea.
 However, P. gigantea isolates caused greater decomposition of conifer wood than most and in some cases all pathogen isolates that were evaluated.
 It should be presumed that similar relationships occur in infected wood of roots and stumps in natural conditions, even if they have not been directly observed.
 Such a phenomenon may be common in forest stands established on post-agricultural land or rich forest sites, on which trees produce wood with larger annual rings than in trees on poorer forest soils [64].
 It has been confirmed that a fast-growing pathogen mycelium – growing from the roots towards the stump - can penetrate wood tissues just as fast as or faster than the mycelium of a weak growing competitor introduced into the cut stump.
 The danger is that the mycelium of the pathogen can infect the roots some years earlier and colonize the stump faster than mycelium of saprotrophs introduced at a later time into the stump.
 Under this scenario, the pathogen can effectively compete with P. gigantea, applied in artificial inoculation to the stump’s surface.
 It seems that this is one of the main factors limiting the effective colonization of spruce stumps by P. gigantea in treating areas of Heterobasidion root rot occurrence.
-As Boddy mentioned [44], Heterobasidon spp. have been found in stumps 62 years after felling and in root systems of diseased trees for several decades after harvesting.
+As Greig and Pratt mentioned [116], Heterobasidon spp. have been found in stumps 62 years after felling and in root systems of diseased trees for several decades after harvesting.

 Greater chances of successful treatment occur when there is a program in place to monitor phytopathological threats and when protective treatment is carried out at the earliest time.
-Boddy [44] advises additional silviculture practices to fight against pathogens.
+Boddy et al. [44] advises additional silviculture practices to fight against pathogens.
 The first practice is delaying thinning until trees are older and to conduct thinning operations when basidiospores are not being dispersed [44].
-Another practice is to facilitate the quick and cheap registration of isolates of P. gigantea that have been found to be most effective in a given environment/country.
+Another practice is to facilitate the rapid and inexpensive registration of isolates of P. gigantea that have been found to be most effective in a given environment/country.
 It is not helpful when regulations prevent the replacement of an isolate registered in a commercial preparation for years with a more active local isolate of the same species, since the ability to carry out such substitutions protects the forest from root rot.